7 free tutoring options for kids

 If your child is in elementary school, scope out the local high schools and colleges.
 Often, high school-aged and college students need credit toward a class and offer tutoring sessions free of charge.

-Through No Child Left Behind, a large number of children are eligible for free tutoring.
+Through the Every Student Succeeds Act — the 2015 replacement for No Child Left Behind — a large number of children are eligible for free tutoring.
 To find out if your child is eligible, contact your school district.
-Requirements vary by state and your state department of education will have a running list of eligible schools.
+Requirements vary by state, and your state Department of Education will have a running list of eligible schools.
 Students are paired with knowledgeable tutors who may come from for-profit agencies, community-based organizations or be teachers themselves.

-The Boys and Girls Club of America, a program that works toward the development of children and can be found in most communities.
+The Boys and Girls Club of America is a program that works toward the development of children and can be found in most communities.
 It has homework assistance for grades K through 12.

 Backed by the Bill and Melinda Gates Foundation and Google, Khan Academy is a trusted not-for-profit organization.
 The website is interactive and hosts a library of more than 3,400 free videos covering grade-school subjects, as well as advanced studies like finance.
 Students can customize their lessons and instantly receive feedback to track improvement.

 Another alternative to costly tutoring sessions is using services of friends and family.
 Contact your friends and ask around in search of a well-educated person looking to make a difference.
-It's not unheard for people offer their time and resources to better educate our youth from the goodness of their heart.
-Post on the bulletin board in your local grocery store, look in the weekly newspaper or on a neighborhood list serve.
+It's not unheard of for people to offer their time and resources to better educate our youth out of the goodness of their heart.
+Post on the bulletin board in your local grocery store, look in the weekly newspaper or on a neighborhood listserv.

-First, decide what method of tutoring will be most helpful to your child -- online or in person -- and go from there.
-If online tutorials work, do your research (start with our story on the 6 Benefits of Online Tutoring) and set aside time to sit with your child while they learn the ropes.
+First, decide what method of tutoring will be most helpful to your child — online or in-person — and go from there.
+If online tutorials work, do your research.
+(Start with our story on the six benefits of online tutoring.)
+Set aside time to sit with your child while they learn the ropes.
 If in-person tutoring sessions are your choice, make time to provide your child with transportation and schedule sessions that are convenient for everyone's schedule.